wandagarbocz/music-player-cpp/README.md

 # music-player-cpp
-Music players with audio effects in c++, using fltk and sfml libraries
+Music player with audio effects in c++, using fltk and sfml libraries